-Students spin the paperclip and find a picture with that many sounds in the word.
-The other version has students spin a picture and hunt for the number showing how many sounds they heard.
+For this activity, students spin the paperclip and find a picture with that many sounds in the word.
+The 2nd version of this, has students spin a picture and hunt for the number showing how many sounds they heard.

-In "I Spy" students will circle the picture that has the correct number of sounds shown in the magnifying glass.
+Another one of my phoneme segmentation activities is “I Spy”.
+Students will circle the picture that has the correct number of sounds shown in the magnifying glass.
 There is another version where students circle the correct number of sounds in the picture shown.

-Here's another way to practice counting out the sounds in a word.bundle gives you a variety of activities to use in your RTI groups or to throw in literacy centers to work on phoneme segmentation.
+Stretching out words is a vital skill when learning how to read and write.
+This Phoneme Segmentation Activities bundle gives you a variety of activities to use in your RTI groups, practice for DIBELs PSF, or to throw in literacy centers to work on phoneme segmentation.

-Here’s an example of student using phonetic spelling with my Interactive Reading Responses.
-You can see the words small, monkey, silly, and animals have all be sounded out.
-I am so proud that this student wrote all this by themselves!
-Ask any Kindergarten teacher and they'd be able to read this just fine :) Eventually, spelling rules come into play and students learn how to write words correctly, but in Kindergarten for now, this is great progress!
+Here’s an example of how primary students would stretch out a word based on the sounds they hear, not necessarily the letters in the word.
+You can see the words wrote, letter, really, etc. have all be sounded out.
+Eventually, spelling rules come into play and students learn how to write words correctly, but in Kindergarten for now, this is great progress!

 A favorite activity of my class is this Phoneme Segmentation Fluency & Fitness.
 The easiest way to sneak in some learning into a brain break. 😉

 There are some Amazon affiliate links in this post to help you better find some of the materials mentioned.